Man learning how to write biographies on a creative writing short course at West Dean

 Introduction

-To introduce you to the key areas of Life Writing including: memoir, biography, autobiography, and explore the similarities and differences.
+To introduce you to the key areas of Life Writing, including memoir, biography and autobiography, and to explore the similarities and differences.
 The course will also offer a brief overview of the history of life writing: from Plutarch and Vasari to Johnson, Woolf, Holroyd and Hermione Lee to present day.

 It will encourage you to consider various aspects of being a life writer, including: